Dhanush (howitzer): Manufacturing

 The first batch of 6 guns were officially inducted by the Army on 8 April 2019.
 93 Field Regiment, first unit to be armed with this gun, had the honour to participate in the 71st Republic Day Parade and Army Day parade in 2020 with its new equipment.

 A manufacturing disruption had occurred later due to the untimely procurement of a spare part needed for a sub-assembly.
 The production of Dhanush has restarted following a pause due to the shortage of the spare part.
 In FY2023–2024, Advance Weapons and Equipment India Limited (AWEIL) intends to deliver the Indian Army with further 26 units of the gun.
 With this, the Army will have total 50 Dhanush howitzers.
 Accidents such as barrel bursts and muzzle brake strikes had marred the early years of manufacturing.
 At that point, the Ordnance Factory Board (OFB) was in charge of the Gun Carriage Factory in Jabalpur.
 New terms and conditions were signed with the new entity AWEIL following the corporatization.
 According to the revised terms, the delivery is proceeding as planned.

 Initially, the order was scheduled to be executed by 2022, which was then shifted to March 2026.

 Between March 2024 and June 2025, the second regiment was raised by the Indian Army.

 As of June 2025, the third regiment is being raised and few units of the unit has been delivered as well.
 It was also not expected that the delivery of the guns would be completed as per schedule, which is 2026.

+On 27 March 2026, the Defence Acquisition Council (DAC), chaired by the Defence Minister, cleared the procurement of Dhanush Gun System.
+Reports had earlier indicated the Indian Army's plans to acquire 300 additional howitzers of the type to equip 15 artillery regiments.